JeroenBoersma/docker-mytop/README.md

 # docker-mytop

 MySQL *mytop* based on Alpine.
-Removed all unneeded content to keep it lightwight.
+Removed all unneeded content to keep it lightweight.

 ## Usage

-Pull this image and connect to a running host
+Pull the image and connect to a host running a database!

 Just run mytop: